leotac/custom-properties/README.md

 custom-properties
 =================

 Tiny Windows app to batch add/edit/remove custom properties in Office files (via Open XML SDK), nothing more, nothing less.
-A.k.a. a day spent for a friend in need.
+A.k.a.: a day spent for a friend in need.

 Requires:
 - Microsoft .NET Framework 4